About us Find us Contact us Useful links

 Telephone: + 44 1925 265 000

-Vladimir Bobić is a Consultant Orthopaedic Knee Surgeon and the Director and founder of Chester Knee Clinic.
-The Clinic, founded in 1996, is based at the Grosvenor Hospital in Chester where it is recognised as an ISAKOS-approved teaching centre, and at Spire Cheshire Hospital in Stretton.
+Vladimir Bobić is a Consultant Orthopaedic Knee Surgeon in full-time clinical and surgical practice.
+He is the Director and founder of Chester Knee Clinic and Cartilage Repair Centre.
+The clinic, founded in 1996, is based at the Grosvenor Hospital in Chester, where it is recognised as an ISAKOS-approved teaching centre.

 Mr Bobić is an internationally recognised expert and one of the UK’s clinical pioneers in knee articular cartilage repair.
 He is the inventor and instrument designer of Arthrex OATS (Osteochondral Autograft Transfer System) articular cartilage repair technology.
-He performed the first ACI (Autologous Chondrocyte Implantation) in the North West of England in 1998, and continues to perform a wide range of cartilage repair procedures in Chester, including ACI surgery, on a regular basis.
+He performed the first ACI (Autologous Chondrocyte Implantation) in the North West of England in 1998, and today regularly performs a wide range of cartilage repair procedures in Chester, including ACI surgery.
 He was granted Liverpool LREC approval for a Randomised comparative evaluation of Genzyme Carticel ACI vs. Microfracture in the treatment of articular cartilage defects of the knee in October 1999, and South Cheshire LREC for multicentre clinical study of The effectiveness of ACI compared with MACI for the treatment of damaged articular cartilage of the knee (MREC approved Stanmore multicentre clinical trial) in May 2003.
-He is also a member of the MRC funded and MREC approved ACTIVE trial (multicentre trial of autologous chondrocyte implantation) based at The Robert Jones and Agnes Hunt Orthopaedic Hospitalin Oswestry.
+He was also a member of the MRC funded and MREC approved ACTIVE trial (multicentre trial of autologous chondrocyte implantation) based at The Robert Jones and Agnes Hunt Orthopaedic Hospital in Oswestry.
+He is the principal investigator in an ongoing BioPoly clinical trial (Multi-centre, open label, prospective, consecutive series registry database of BioPoly RS Partial Resurfacing Knee Implant), approved by the NHS NRES Committee East of England – Cambridge Central on 14 September 2011, based at the Grosvenor Hospital Chester and three other hospitals in England.

-Mr Bobić is the UK’s first AOSSM-ESSKA Travelling Fellow (1991), which is one of the most coveted international fellowships in sports orthopaedics.
-He is one of the founding members of the ICRS (International Cartilage Repair Society, www.cartilage.org) and an active member of the ICRS Diagnostic Imaging Work Group.
-He is also a member of: BMA (British Medical Association, www.bma.org.uk), BOA (British Orthopaedic Association,www.boa.ac.uk), BASK (British Association for Surgery of the Knee, www.baskonline.com), BOSTA (British Orthopaedic Sports Trauma Association, www.bosta.ac.uk), ACL Study Group (www.aclstudygroup.com), Regenerative Medicine Society, ISAKOS (International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine, www.isakos.com; a former member of the Communications Committee and ISAKOS Newsletter Editorial Board Member), AOSSM (The American Orthopaedic Society for Sports Medicine, www.aossm.org; Honorary Member since 1991), AANA (Arthroscopy Association of North America, www.aana.org; Honorary Member since 2004), AAOS (American Academy of Orthopaedic Surgeons, www.aaos.org), GMC (The General Medical Council, membership number 3636149, www.gmc.org.uk) and MDU (The Medical Defence Union, www.the-mdu.com).
+Mr Bobić is the UK’s first AOSSM-ESSKA Travelling Fellow (1991), which is one of the most coveted international fellowships in sports orthopaedics to date.
+He is one of the founding members of the ICRS, joining in 1997 (International Cartilage Repair Society, www.cartilage.org), a former member of the ICRS General Board and a founder of the ICRS Imaging Committee and Rehabilitation Work Group) and ICRS Fellow since 2006.
+He is also a member of: BMA (British Medical Association, www.bma.org.uk), BOA (British Orthopaedic Association,www.boa.ac.uk), BASK (British Association for Surgery of the Knee, www.baskonline.com), BOSTA (British Orthopaedic Sports Trauma Association, www.bosta.ac.uk), ACL Study Group (www.aclstudygroup.com), Regenerative Medicine Society, ISAKOS (International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine, www.isakos.com; a former member of the Communications Committee and ISAKOS Newsletter Editorial Board Member), AOSSM (The American Orthopaedic Society for Sports Medicine, www.aossm.org; Honorary member since 1991), AANA (Arthroscopy Association of North America, www.aana.org; Honorary member since 2004), GMC (The General Medical Council, membership number 3636149, www.gmc.org.uk) and MDU (The Medical Defence Union, www.the-mdu.com).

-Mr Bobić is a former member of the Editorial Board of Arthroscopy, The Journal of Arthroscopic and Related Surgery, a member of the Editorial Board of WebMD Medscape Orthopaedics, a reviewer at The American Journal of Sports Medicine, a reviewer for The Knee journal, a reviewer for the Osteoarthritis and Cartilage journal, a reviewer for The British Journal of Bone and Joint Surgery, a member of the Editorial Board of e-biomed: a Journal of Regenerative Medicine, a consultant for the Datamonitor Plc and a member of the Datamonitor Global Experts Panel, a former member of DePuy UK Arthrease Advisory Board, DePuy USA Biologics Restore Meniscus and Articular Cartilage Advisory Boards, a clinical advisor for TiGenix Osteochondral Research Group, a member of Ferring Euflexxa Clinical Advisory Board, a member of the Remedi Clinical Advisory Group (UK Regenerative Medicine Multidisciplinary Consortium), a consultant for Gerson Lehrman Group's Council of Healthcare Advisors, a consultant for the Circle of Experts, Nitron Advisors, LLC, and a consultant for MEDACorp Biomedical Consulting Services
+Mr Bobić is a former member of the Editorial Board of Arthroscopy, The Journal of Arthroscopic and Related Surgery, a member of the Editorial Board of WebMD Medscape Orthopaedics.
+He has served as a reviewer at The American Journal of Sports Medicine, The Knee journal, the Osteoarthritis and Cartilage journal, the Cartilage journal and The British Journal of Bone and Joint Surgery, a member of the Editorial Board of e-biomed: a Journal of Regenerative Medicine, a peer reviewer of BUPA’s health information, a consultant for the Datamonitor Plc and a member of the Datamonitor Global Experts Panel, a member of DePuy UK Arthrease Advisory Board, DePuy USA Biologics Restore Meniscus and Articular Cartilage Advisory Boards, a clinical advisor for TiGenix Osteochondral Research Group, a consultant for Schwartz Biomedical LLC (BioPoly RS), a member of Ferring Euflexxa Clinical Advisory Board, a member of the Remedi Clinical Advisory Group (UK Regenerative Medicine Multidisciplinary Consortium), a consultant for Gerson Lehrman Group's Council of Healthcare Advisors, a consultant for the Circle of Experts, Nitron Advisors, LLC, and a consultant for MEDACorp Biomedical Consulting Services.

 Further Information: